kucera-lukas/lightning-pass/README.md

 ---

-Lightning Pass is using Python, PyQt and MySQL.
+Lightning Pass is using Python, PyQt and MySQL

 ---